mg2239/Juice/README.md

 # Juice (in progress)

-Lightweight app that tells you how much time left your MacBook has on battery.
+Small + lightweight app that tells you how much time left your MacBook has on battery.